econumo/.github/profile/README.md

 ![This is an image](econumo.png)

-> **Econumo** (eh-KOH-noo-mo) is an open-source application for managing personal and family finances, supporting multiple currencies, joint accounts, and budgets.
+> **Econumo** (eh-koh-NOO-mo) is an open-source application for managing personal and family finances, supporting multiple currencies, joint accounts, and budgets.

 #### Getting Started